-If you were too busy eating turkey to focus on your distribution strategy during November, don’t worry.
-You still have time to kick start the year with a sound strategic plan to create or improve your growth strategy in 2021.
+If you were too busy dealing with the day-to-day minutiae and putting out fires instead of the mid-year distribution review, don’t worry.
+You still have time to kick start the year with a sound strategic plan to create or improve your growth strategy for the new year.
 Here’s what you need to focus on to get that done.

 Evaluate the past and set goals for the future